mnokka/meta-yocto-building-raspberrypi4/README.md

 ## Purpose

 Build a Yocto image for Raspberry Pi 4 with custom login texts via a separate layer.
 All modifications are contained in meta-yocto-building-raspberrypi4, keeping official layers untouched.
+Image has own login text added.
+Also helloworld is fetched from GitHub repo and added to image ( see meta-yocto-building-raspberrypi4/recipes-example/helloworld/helloworld.bb)

 ### Prepare YOCTO directory